Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 - Florida International has one win against the spread in six games this season.

-- This year, the Panthers are winless ATS when entering a game as an underdog of 15 points or more.
+- This season, the Panthers are winless against the spread when entering a game as an underdog of 15 points or more.

-- Florida International's games this season have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).
+- Florida International has gone over the point total in 80% of its opportunities this year (four times over five games with a set point total).

-- In games that Florida International totals over 474.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Florida International amasses over 474.7 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Panthers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).
+- The Panthers have turned the ball over one more time (9 total) than the Hilltoppers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.